MaxCojocari/FAF_LFAF_labs/reports/lab4.md

 This implementation of CNF converter accepts all grammars and modifies them correspondingly.
 Check unit tests to ensure yourself that everything works fine.

-The core implementation ideas for Chomsky Normal Form converter can be found in `./src/grammar/conversion/CNFConverter.ts` directory.
+The core implementation for Chomsky Normal Form converter can be found in `./src/grammar/conversion/CNFConverter.ts` directory.
 The `CNFConverter` class initialises four distinct classes responsible for removal of specific symbols or productions:

 - `LambdaProductionRemover` - removes lambda productions;
 - `UnitProductionRemover`- removes all unit productions;
-- `InaccessibleSymbolRemover` - manages al inaccessible symbols and deletes them;
+- `InaccessibleSymbolRemover` - manages all inaccessible symbols and deletes them;
 - `NonProductiveSymbolRemover` - deletes all non productive symbols;

-The entire process is focused on `convertToCNF` method which does all the magic regarding the whole process of normalization.
+The entire process is focused on `convertToCNF` method which does all the magic regarding the process of normalization.
 It includes

-- Verifying the presence of start symbol in right hand side, if yes, adding a new production $S_0 \to S$ where $S_0$ is a new start symbol;
+- Verifying the presence of start symbol in right hand side, and if yes, adding a new production $S_0 \to S$ where $S_0$ is a new start symbol;
-- Grammar pre-processing before the production normalisation, i.e
+- Grammar pre-processing before the production normalization, i.e
     - removal of lambda productions;
     - removal of unit productions;
     - removal of inaccessible symbols;